 9: Can a black hole die?

-Black holes eventually evaporate over time – Physicists now believe that black holes actually radiate small numbers of mainly photon particles and so can lose mass, shrink then ultimately vanish over time.
-This unverified evaporation process is known as “Hawking Radiation”, after Professor Stephen Hawking who theorized its existence in 1974.
+Black holes eventually evaporate over time – Physicists now believe that black holes actually radiate small numbers of mainly photon particles and so can lose mass, shrink, and ultimately vanish over time.
+This unverified evaporation process is known as “Hawking Radiation”, after Professor Stephen Hawking who theorized about its existence in 1974.
 However, it is a staggeringly slow process and only the smallest black holes would have had time to evaporate significantly during the 14 billion years the Universe has existed.

 10: What is the nearest black hole to Earth?

-Closest black hole star just 1,011 light-years away – It is now thought that most galaxies are held together by supermassive black holes at their centers, which cluster hundreds of solar systems around them.
+Closest black hole star is just 1,600 light-years away – It is now thought that most galaxies are held together by supermassive black holes at their centers, which cluster hundreds of solar systems around them.
 In fact, 25,640 light years away at the center of our own Milky Way galaxy is a black hole called Sagittarius A or Sgr A that has 30 million times the mass of our own sun.
 This is not the nearest black hole to Earth, though.
-That honor belongs to a recently discovered black hole located in the star system HR 6819.
+That honor belongs to a recently discovered black hole called Gaia BH1 located in the constellation of Ophiuchus.